-If you’ve ever used MailChimp (Shameless plug: get my free course on MailChimp for Entrepreneurs) before, you know that creating a straightforward form is almost impossible unless you are willing to muck with code.
+If you’ve ever used Mailchimp, you know that creating a straightforward form is almost impossible unless you are willing to muck with code.

 ConvertKit, on the other hand, makes it really simple to create forms for all kinds of purposes.
 You could, for instance: